Getcovers celebrates 9th birthday

 • However, if you’d like to try something different, yellow, orange, blue, and red color combinations are a go-to in nonfiction book cover design.

-• The best background color solution might be grey, white, or black as they symbolize simplicity, balance, and wisdom.
+• The best background color solution might be gray, white, or black as they symbolize simplicity, balance, and wisdom.

 Can you take your eyes off these gorgeous colors on nonfiction book covers?